Anyone but You

-Anyone but You is a 2023 American romantic comedy film starring Sydney Sweeney and Glen Powell.
+Anyone but You is a 2023 romantic comedy film starring Sydney Sweeney and Glen Powell.
 Based on Much Ado About Nothing by William Shakespeare, the film was directed by Will Gluck, and written by Ilana Wolpert and Gluck.
 The supporting cast includes Alexandra Shipp, GaTa, Hadley Robinson, Michelle Hurd, Dermot Mulroney, Darren Barnet, Bryan Brown, and Rachel Griffiths.

 Anyone but You premiered at the AMC Lincoln Square Theater on December 11, 2023, and was released theatrically in the United States by Sony Pictures Releasing on December 22, 2023.
 The film received mixed reviews from critics and emerged as a sleeper hit, grossing $220 million worldwide.
 This success was seen as the return of romantic comedies to theaters.

 Plot

-Bea, a law student at Boston University, meets Goldman Sachs employee Ben at a coffee shop.
-The two have an instant connection and spend the day together, ultimately falling asleep on Ben's couch.
+Bea, a law student, meets bank employee Ben at a coffee shop.
+The two have an instant connection and spend the day together, ultimately falling asleep together on Ben's couch.
 Bea leaves without waking him in the morning but quickly reconsiders.
-When she returns to the apartment, she overhears Ben insulting her while talking to his friend Pete.
-Not realizing that he is incredibly hurt by her disappearance, Bea leaves.
+When she returns to the apartment, she overhears Ben talking negatively about her to his friend Pete.
+Unaware that he is hiding that he was deeply hurt by her leaving without a word, Bea quietly departs with the wrong idea.

-Bea and Ben cross paths again six months later when Bea's sister Halle begins dating Pete's sister Claudia.
-The two are frosty with each other, each blaming the other for their date ending poorly.
+Six months later, Bea and Ben cross paths again when Bea's sister Halle begins dating Pete's sister Claudia.
+Bea and Ben are frosty with each other, each blaming the other for their date ending poorly.
 Halle and Claudia eventually get engaged and plan their wedding in Sydney.

-Bea, who has broken up with her fiancé Jonathan and secretly dropped out of law school, is dismayed to find that she and Ben are on the same flight to Sydney and that both will be staying at Claudia and Pete's parents' house in the days leading up to the wedding.
-Their disdain for each other frustrates the other members of the wedding party, compounded by the appearances of both Bea's and Ben's exes, Jonathan and Margaret, respectively.
+Some time later Bea, who has recently broken up with her fiancé Jonathan and dropped out of law school, is dismayed to find that she and Ben are on the same flight to Sydney and that both will be staying at Claudia and Pete's parents' house in the days leading up to the wedding.
+Their obvious disdain for each other upsets the other members of the wedding party, and the situation is then compounded by the appearances of both Bea's and Ben's exes, Jonathan and Margaret, respectively.